CHECK CONTENTS against the Inventory List or Shipping Receipt. Make sure everything that was placed in the box has returned from the venue.

 PACKING YOUR WORK FOR EXHIBITIONS

 Prestige, Value and Identity Bracelets by Harriete Estel Berman

 Photo Credit: Philip Cohen

-There are several presentations ranging from shipping jewelry from precious materials to large sculpture.
-There is also a great cost comparison with three different size boxes, and different insurance values.
+There are several presentations ranging from shipping jewelry from precious materials to large sculptures.
+There is also a great cost comparison with three different size boxes and different insurance values.
 Stay tuned.

 This post was updated on April 10, 2022, to provide current links.